kuujo/vertigo-python/README.md

 and are hidden from event bus address details which are defined in network configurations.
 This is the element that makes Vertigo components reusable.

 Vertigo messages are guaranteed to arrive in order.
-See [how it works](#how-it-works) for more information.

-Vertigo also provides an API that allows for logical grouping and ordering of messages known as [groups](#working-with-message-groups).
+Vertigo also provides an API that allows for logical grouping and ordering of collections of messages known as [groups](#working-with-message-groups).
 Groups are strongly ordered named batches of messages that can be nested.

-For more information on messaging see [how Vertigo handles messaging](#how-vertigo-handles-messaging)

 ### Sending messages on an output port
 To reference an output port, use the `output.port(name)` method.